-KEY TAKEWAYSWe're sharing how React helps optimize your applications for speed and growth, along with the main benefits of using our pre-built React components to make completely custom, reliable, and scalable in-app chat.
+KEY TAKEWAYSWe're sharing how React components help optimize your applications for speed and growth, along with the main benefits of using our pre-built React component libraries to make completely custom, reliable, and scalable in-app chat.

 We’re excited to share the recent beta release of React Chat Components!
 We’ve made it even easier to add essential features to your application, all while reducing your time to market.
 Continue reading to learn more, and sign up below.